dennismarks/Ontario-Lease-Wizard/d2/part-1/iteration-02.plan.md

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

 **Mark** - Partner liaison

 - Acts as the link between the technical team and the stakeholder